Nadine2016/local/index.md

 <br />
 You can choose as many custom domains for your applications as you want, as long as you provide the certificates for the custom domains.
 For information about creating your custom domain, see <a href="../manageapps/updapps.html#domain">Creating and using a custom domain</a>.</li>
 <li>You choose which technology, IPSec or OpenVPN tunnel, to use to configure Relay to connect back to the {{site.data.keyword.IBM_notm}} operations center.</li>
 <li>{{site.data.keyword.IBM_notm}} installs and starts up the inception virtual machine within the {{site.data.keyword.Bluemix_notm}} cluster.
 If you provide your own VMware, then an {{site.data.keyword.IBM_notm}} representative helps your customer representative to complete this task.
-If you ordered the {{site.data.keyword.Bluemix_notm}} Local System hardware option, an IBM representative completes this task.</li>
+If you ordered the {{site.data.keyword.Bluemix_local_notm}} system hardware option, an IBM representative completes this task.</li>
 <li>{{site.data.keyword.IBM_notm}} configures the Relay to communicate back to the {{site.data.keyword.IBM_notm}} operations center.</li>
 <li>The inception virtual machine repository pulls in the updated build artifacts.</li>
 <li>You provide the credentials for {{site.data.keyword.IBM_notm}} to connect to the corporate LDAP directory instance.</li>